TalentedEurope/TranslationBuilder/readme.md

 ## Installing

-Using it in a few simple steps:
+Installing it in a few simple steps:

+- Grab it from npm

+		npm install te-translation-builder --save

 - Get a [credentials file from google developer console](https://www.npmjs.com/package/google-spreadsheet#service-account-recommended-method)
 - Add another key to the json file named spreadsheet, with the spreadsheet id (the long id sheet from the url), so it ends like this (minus the actual info).